houshuanglucie/Applied-Machine-Learning-in-Python/README.md

 # Applied-Machine-Learning-in-Python

-*This is one of the courses in Coursera which will introduce to applied machine learning, focusing more on the techniques and methods than on the statistics behind these methods. - October 2020*
+*This is one of the courses in Coursera which introduceS to applied machine learning, focusing more on the techniques and methods than on the statistics behind these methods. - October 2020*

 ## Objectives